 My favorite ignorant question I get is “Is your husband ok with that?”
 Do people really think that this is something we both don’t mutually agree on?
 I’m serious.
 Do people think we would have gotten married if we weren’t on the same page about something as fundamental as this?
 This is something we discussed as early as our second date.
-Yet everyone thinks it’s their place to discuss our life choices with us.
-I don’t go around asking people if they conceived their kids or did IVF.
-The universe has led us, two like-minded individuals to each other so rest assured world, I think that might mean the big man upstairs probably approve of our self-inflicted barrenness so I’m not about to let no judgemental man or woman put asunder!
+The universe led two like-minded individuals to each other so rest assured world, I think that might mean the big man upstairs probably approves of our self-inflicted barrenness so I’m not about to let no judgemental man or woman put asunder!
 OK?

 We don’t hate babies, we don’t kick little children in the face.
 In fact, I am a Godmother to 4 sweet souls and I aspire to grow that number until one day my entire community doesn’t even refer to me by my first name and just calls me “The Godmother”.
 Sidenote: If you ever find yourself in Santa Monica, CA go to Bay Cities Italian Deli and order their signature sandwich “The Godmother”.
 Order it online, then go pick it up on the opposite side of the store.
 Avoid the deli counter line.
 It gets crazy in there and the parking lot may give you PTSD, but the sandwich will make you forget every ugly thing you saw in that parking lot.
 Back to my post.
 Ya, so I have never had a dying need to be anything’s mother, but my biggest dilemma in life is that I do want to be a grandmother.
 I guess I’ll have to settle for just being “The Godmother”.